MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

 ## Additional notes

 <!--Let's integrate these two points in the topic and eliminate the "Additional notes" catchall.-->
 - Velero on Windows: Velero doesn't officially support Windows.
-In testing, the Velero team was able to back up only stateless Windows applications.
-[Restic integration](https://velero.io/docs/v1.6/restic/) and backups of stateful applications or persistent volumes aren't supported.<!--This should be in the overview?-->
+In testing, the Velero team was able to back up only stateless Windows applications. [`Restic` integration](https://velero.io/docs/v1.6/restic/), and backups of stateful applications or persistent volumes, aren't supported.<!--This should be in the overview?-->

 - Velero CLI help: To see all options associated with a specific command, use the `--help` flag with the command.
 For example, `velero restore create --help` shows all options associated with the `velero restore create` command.
 Or, to list all options of `velero restore`, run `velero restore --help`:<!--The list of commands is useful.
 Is the help output the best presentation?-->